nhhphuoc1993/nhhphuoc1993/README.md

 # 👋 WELCOME TO MY PAGE 👋
 My name is Phuoc Nguyen.
 I am a BSc Hons in Computing.
-Currently, I am working in data area including ETL process and analysis.
+Currently, I am working in data area including data ETL and analysis.
 I am interested in the following topics:
 - Data analytics
 - AI
 - Machine learning